GitUserAjay/CrudOperationJpa/README.md

 # CrudOperationJpa
-This is data jpa practice project which covers important crude operations
+This is spring data jpa practice project which covers all important crud operations with profiles being used.